Tai Tau Chau (Sai Kung District)

 Tai Tau Chau also known for its less popular name Urn Island, is an island in the water body Sham Tuk Mun (深篤門), Sai Kung District, Hong Kong.
-Inner Port Shelter and Rocky Harbour are in close proximity to the island.
+Inner Port Shelter and Rocky Harbour are near the island.

 History

 The name Urn Island was mentioned in Asiatic Pilot by the U.S. Hydrographic Office in 1910.
 The book described that vessels can enter Rocky Harbour from Port Shelter by passing through water passage near islets Urn Island (Tai Tau Chau) and Yim Tin Tsai.
 The book recommends to use sea chart as a guide, as the channel is narrow.

 Since the 1980s, some part of the island became an approval burial site for fishermen.

 Biodiversity

 62 species of vascular plant were discovered on the island.

 Economy

 Several floating fish farms were located in the waters next to the island, known as Tai Tau Chau Fish Culture Zone.
 In 1982, councillors of the Sai Kung District Board, had requested to expand the area of the Fish Culture Zone, in order to accommodate fishermen from nearby Lap Sap Chau.
 In 1989, a refugee camp for Vietnamese was proposed to establish on High Island, a former island that near to the Fish Culture Zone.
 Councillors and fishermen worried that sea water of the Fish Culture Zone would be polluted by the increasing human population.

 In the past, the fish rafts were used for commercial fish farming.
 Brown-dotted grouper and red grouper were the dominant species to culture in the Tai Tau Chau Fish Culture Zone.

 However, in recent years some of them were converted to use by the tourists for recreational fishing.
 Red tides were also observed, affecting the Fish Culture Zone.

 In 2019, a teen tourist was drowned in a fish farm of the island.